Elefsina: Eleusinian Mysteries

-Eleusis was the site of the Eleusinian Mysteries, or the Mysteries of Demeter and Kore, which became popular in the Greek-speaking world as early as 600 BC, attracted initiates during Roman Empire before declining mid-late 4th century AD.
+Eleusis was the site of the Eleusinian Mysteries, or the Mysteries of Demeter and Kore, which became popular in the Greek-speaking world as early as 600 BC, and attracted initiates during Roman Empire before declining in the mid- to late 4th century AD.
 These Mysteries revolved around a belief that there was a hope for life after death for those who were initiated.
 Such a belief was cultivated from the introduction ceremony in which the hopeful initiates were shown a number of things including the seed of life in a stalk of grain.
 The central myth of the Mysteries was Demeter's quest for her lost daughter (Kore the Maiden, or Persephone) who had been abducted by Hades.
 It was here that Demeter, disguised as an old lady who was abducted by pirates in Crete, came to an old well where the four daughters of the local king Keleos and his queen Metaneira (Kallidike, Kleisidike, Demo and Kallithoe) found her and took her to their palace to nurse the son of Keleos and Metaneira, Demophoon.
-Demeter raised Demophoon, anointing him with nectar and ambrosia, until Metaneira found out and insulted her.
+Demeter raised Demophoon, anointing him with nectar and ambrosia and placing him at night in the fire in order to endow him with immortality, until Metaneira found out and insulted her.
 Demeter arose insulted, and casting off her disguise, and, in all her glory, instructed Meteneira to build a temple to her.
 Keleos, informed the next morning by Metaneira, ordered the citizens to build a rich shrine to Demeter, where she sat in her temple until the lot of the world prayed to Zeus to make the world provide food again.

-The Great Eleusian relief which was famous in antiquity and was copied in the Roman period, is the largest and most important votive relief found and dates to 440-430 BC.
-It represents the Eleusinian deities in a scene of mysterious rituel.
-On the left Demeter, clad in a peplos and holding a sceptre in her left hand, offers ears of wheat to Triptolemos, son of Eleusinian king Keleos, to bestow on mankind.
-On the right Persephone, clad in chiton and mantle and holding a torch, blesses Triptolemos with her right hand.
-The original marble relief was found at the sanctuary of Demeter, the site of the Eleusinian mysteries.
+The Great Eleusian relief, which was famous in antiquity and was copied in the Roman period, is the largest and most important votive relief found and dates to 440-430 BC.
+It represents the Eleusinian deities in a mysterious ritual.
+On the left, Demeter, clad in a peplos and holding a sceptre in her left hand, offers ears of wheat to Triptolemos, son of the Eleusinian king Keleos, to bestow on mankind.
+On the right, Persephone, clad in chiton and mantle and holding a torch, blesses Triptolemos with her right hand.
+The original marble relief was found at the sanctuary of Demeter, the site of the Eleusinian Mysteries.
 A number of Roman copies also survive.